 Thank the interviewers

-Wait for the deadline to pass
+Wait for the deadline to pass.

 Never get back to the recruiter as soon as you are done with the interview.
-Please wait for the deadline patiently, because they also need to consult their team for the final decision.
+Please wait for the deadline patiently because they also need to consult their team for the final decision.
 It is generally observed that many of them write emails and try to contact before the deadline; it is a significant mistake that gives some time to decide.

-Don’t annoy them by drafting emails and messages; they may block the candidate if they did such things.
+Don’t annoy them by drafting emails and messages; they may block the candidate if they do such things.
 Follow up only when the given deadline is passed.
 Please keep checking the inbox frequently so one will not miss the opportunity.

-List down the power facts
+List down the power facts.

 Pandemic Interviews: How are Hiring Managers Conducting the Interviews

-A telephonic interview is the most common process to conduct an interview where an interviewee answers the interview questions over a call.
+A telephonic interview is the most common process to conduct an interview, where an interviewee answers the interview questions over a call.